 Through Breath Biopsy Tests, we aim to realize our mission of saving 100,000 lives and $1.5B in healthcare costs by applying our expertise in breath biomarker discovery and analysis to the areas of greatest clinical need.
 We constantly assess the latest developments in research and healthcare to identify opportunities for Breath Biopsy to make a difference to early detection of disease or the implementation of precision medicine.
 Our primary areas of focus are in cancer, liver disease, and respiratory disease, however the potential range of applications of Breath Biopsy is very broad and we are exploring many other uses both internally and through our partnerships.

 To develop high-impact breath solutions, we deploy a two-stage development pipeline.
-Initially, we combine internal expertise, published scientific knowledge and our own research results to develop Research Use Only (RUO) Panels, based primarily on the content of our evolving Breath Biopsy OMNI Assay.
+Initially, we combine internal expertise, published scientific knowledge and our own research results to develop Research Use Only (RUO) Panels, based primarily on the content of our evolving global biomarker service Breath Biopsy OMNI.
 Once on market, we further develop and refine these RUO Panels until we are ready to seek in vitro diagnostic device (IVD) status when appropriate.

 One in two people will get cancer in their lifetimes.
 Globally, lung cancer is the most common cancer in the world with 2.1 million new cases identified in 2018. ln the early stages, the chance of surviving cancer is ten times higher and the cost of treatment ten times lower than in the later stages, and so detecting cancer early is by far the best way to improve cancer survival.

 The Breath Biopsy Lung Cancer Screening Test in development involves a combination of VOCs associated with lung cancer from an early stage, and an EVOC Probe administered from outside the body to target specific cancer pathways.
 Both sets of biomarkers can be detected non-invasively though Breath Biopsy and work is underway to integrate them into a single cancer detection analysis.
 Our work suggests that almost 90% of Stage I lung cancers can be targeted, with the potential to have a transformative effect on cancer detection.